 How To Make Old Coffee Taste Good

-Vietnam, one of the greatest and most under-rated hip and trendy coffee cultures in the world, has a lovely trick to revitalise old coffee beans.
+Vietnam, one of the greatest and most under-rated hip and trendy coffee cultures in the world, has a lovely trick to revitalize old coffee beans.

 The history behind salt and Vietnamese coffee was to prolong the life of the coffee beans.
-Today, it is used with fresh beans and is a speciality coffee drink.
+Today, it is used with fresh beans and is a specialty coffee drink.